nateh23/startup/notes.md

 ## CSS stuff
 i'd say big thing to remember is multiple classes can be thrown in one tag I want to learn more about inheritance of classes too through the page

+## React
+Luckily I messed up a lot so I got a lot of practice in this one, biggest thing is just remembering all css files get accessed and argue with each other, and also that I need to give .sh proper permissions to run.
+ALSO the cmd for deploying is super long haha gotta remember how it works